MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-9.md

 **Other app quality review tools:**

-+ [Page speed insight](https://developers.google.com/speed/pagespeed/insights/): PageSpeed Insights analyzes the content of a web page, then generates suggestions to make that page faster.
++ <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">Page speed insight</a>: PageSpeed Insights analyzes the content of a web page, then generates suggestions to make that page faster.
-+ [Accessibility analyzer](https://wave.webaim.org): WAVE can help you evaluate the accessibility of your web content.
++ <a href="https://wave.webaim.org" target="_blank">Accessibility analyzer</a>: WAVE can help you evaluate the accessibility of your web content.
-+ [Webaim - contrast checker:](https://webaim.org/resources/contrastchecker/) checks the contrast ratio of the colors.
++ <a href="https://webaim.org/resources/contrastchecker/" target="_blank">Webaim - contrast checker:</a> checks the contrast ratio of the colors.
-+ [W3C developers tools](https://w3c.github.io/developers/tools/): W3C offers a variety of open source tools to use with your website.
++ <a href="https://w3c.github.io/developers/tools/" target="_blank">W3C developers tools</a>: W3C offers a variety of open source tools to use with your website.